olitreadwell/olitreadwell.github.io/_posts/2016-03-02-js-inheritance-pt-3.md

 <hr>

+## How does a JavaScript Constructor inherit from another Constructor?

 If you'll remember from my last post, JavaScript is a prototype-based language.
 By using prototypes we can duplicate behaviors and attributes from existing objects (prototypes).
 If we would, we can imagine the `prototype` object as a blueprint for your other objects.